Neurosurgery Residency Training Program

 Train for a rewarding career

-The Neurosurgery Residency Training Program exposes residents to a wide variety of neurosurgical problems, clinical approaches, as well as excellent academic and clinical education.
-Teaching takes place at the QEII Health Sciences Centre and the IWK Health Centre in Halifax, Nova Scotia, and the Saint John Regional Hospital, in Saint John, New Brunswick.
+The Atlantic Canadian Neurosurgery Residency Program exposes residents to a wide variety of neurosurgical problems, clinical approaches, as well as excellent academic and clinical education.
+Teaching takes place at the QEII Health Sciences Centre and the IWK Health Centre in Halifax, Nova Scotia; the Moncton Hospital and the Saint John Regional Hospital in New Brunswick; and the Health Sciences Centre in St. John's, Newfoundland.
 Our division has established close relationships with all neurosurgical units in Atlantic Canada.

 We strive to provide an academic environment where residents are continually challenged to acquire neurosurgical skills.
 You will experience a broad range of technical problem-solving and decision-making aspects of neurosurgery over a six-year period.
 Regular teaching rounds and seminars promote resident involvement in discussion of current issues, and you will benefit from regular interaction with attending staff.